NMurdaugh/flask-proxy/README.md

 # API Proxy

-** Currently not working, making routing requests properly but not adding CORS headers **
+** Currently not working, routing requests properly but not adding CORS headers **

 This API proxy allows you to securely access any API using Flask-Cors for handling CORS headers.
 Intended to be used during front end development to bypass CORS.
 Very basic implementation meant to be used by my PDX Code Guild classmates.